 These appear as small bumps, most often on the face scalp.
 Poor shaving and cleansing of the skin can cause the hair to curl over within the follicle instead of exiting the skin.
 Ingrown hairs are prevented by proper cleansing of the skin and proper shaving techniques.
 Persistent problems with ingrown hairs should be treated under the advice of a dermatologist.

 Highly common among African American men, razor bumps occur when curly hair is cut close and growns back into the skin.
 The best treatement for razor bumps is to let the beard grow out and shave less.
 Proper shaving techniques can also prevent razor bumps.
-For more on shaving, click the “Shaving Advice” button to the left.
+For more on shaving, check out our shaving section of this website.

 A hot, red irritation of the skin caused by poor shaving techniques (most often excessive shaving and poor blade lubrication).